ysoftwareab/yplatform/doc/working-with-make.md

 ## Standardized targets

-No matter which is the primary language, repositories owned by TobiiPro Cloud Services should at all costs implement the following targets:
+No matter which is the primary language, repositories should at all costs implement the following targets:

 * `make help` to show most important targets, and their description
 * `make bootstrap` should bootstrap your system with global dependencies